EasyScience/EasyApp/EXAMPLES.md

 #### Run with the Qt Creator IDE
 * Run Qt Creator
-* Open the qml project file `*.qmlproject` from the example folder, e.g., from `example/qml-qml-qml/most-basic`
+* Open the qml project file `*.qmlproject` from the example folder from `examples/BasicQml/src/BasicQml.qmlproject`
 * Click Run (Green play button)

 #### Run from the terminal